Separation and Divorce: Child Custody, Access, and Parenting Plans

 What are the different types of custody?

 Joint custody means that both parents must agree on major decisions that affect their child.
-One parent cannot decide these things without the agreement of the other.
-If they disagree, they must find a way to resolve it.
+One parent cannot decide these things without the other parent agreeing to it.

-Sometimes parents with joint custody divide up the decision-making.
-For example, one parent may make medical decisions, while the other makes educational decisions.
+Sometimes parents with joint custody divide the decision-making.
+For example, one parent makes decisions about the child’s healthcare, while the other parent makes decisions about their education.

-If one parent has sole custody, this means he or she can make all of the important decisions about the child, even if the other parent disagrees.
-Sometimes the parent with sole custody must talk to the other parent before making the decision.
+Sole custody means that one parent makes all of the important decisions about the child.
+Sometimes the parent with sole custody must talk to the other parent before making the decision, but the other parent does not have to agree with the decision.

 When one parent has sole custody, the other parent usually has access.